Skip to main content

 A missed filing usually unfolds in stages, not all at once.
 First you become late, then your status can fall out of good standing, and unresolved noncompliance can end in administrative dissolution.

 Treat late status as a decision window, not a harmless delay.
 Your deadline passes, the report is still unfiled, and your state may assess a late fee or other penalty.
 Do not treat this as a standard national rule.
-Use this placeholder in your checklist: Add current penalty model after verification with your state filing office.
+Verify the current penalty model with your state filing office before using it in your checklist.

 Do not assume "late" means you have plenty of time.
 In some states, this is a short warning phase before status consequences.
 In others, timelines are longer, and penalty models differ.
 Verify your entity's current record directly in the state business database.